 We are dependent on U.S. and foreign government contracts for a substantial portion of our business.
-Approximately 25% of our net sales in fiscal 2022 were to the U.S. government.
+Approximately 19% of our net sales in 2023 were to the U.S. government.
 That business is subject to the following risks, among others, that could have a material adverse effect on our operating performance:

 - The Weapon Systems Acquisition Reform Act and the Competition in Contracting Act require competition for U.S. defense programs in most circumstances.
 Competition for U.S. Department of Defense (DoD) programs that we currently have has resulted and could in the future result in the U.S. government awarding future contracts to another manufacturer or could result in the U.S. government awarding the contracts to us at lower prices and operating margins than we experience under the current contracts.
 As an example, in February 2023, the DoD awarded the Joint Light Tactical Vehicle (JLTV) Family of Vehicles follow on contract to another company based on, at least in part, a lower price. - Competitions for U.S. government contracts are intense, and we cannot provide any assurance that we will be successful in current or future procurement competitions in which we participate, as evidenced by the award of the JLTV follow on contract to another company.
-In addition, the U.S. government has become more aggressive in seeking to acquire the design rights to the Company's current and potential future programs to facilitate competition for manufacturing our vehicles.
-The willingness of bidders to license their design rights to the DoD was an evaluation factor in the JLTV and Family of Medium Tactical Vehicles (FMTV) A2 competitions. - Most of our contracts with the DoD are multi-year firm, fixed-price contracts.
+In addition, the U.S. government has become more aggressive in seeking to acquire the design rights to the Company's current and potential future programs to facilitate competition for manufacturing our vehicles. - Most of our contracts with the DoD are multi-year firm, fixed-price contracts.
 These contracts typically contain annual sales price increases.
-Under the current JLTV contract, we bear the risk of material, labor and overhead cost escalation for the full duration of the contract, which is longer than our historical defense contracts.
 We attempt to limit the risk related to raw material price fluctuations on prices for major defense components by obtaining firm pricing from suppliers at the time a contract is awarded.
 However, if these suppliers do not honor their contracts, then we could face margin pressure.
 Furthermore, if our actual costs on any of these contracts exceed our projected costs, it could result in profits lower than historically realized or than we anticipate or net losses under these contracts. - Our business is susceptible to changes in the annual U.S. defense budget.
 Such changes may reduce revenues that we expect in our Defense segment, especially in light of federal budget pressures, lower levels of U.S. ground troops deployed in foreign conflicts and the level of defense funding that will be allocated to the DoD's tactical wheeled vehicle strategy generally. - The U.S. government may not budget for or appropriate funding that we expect for our U.S. government contracts, which may prevent us from realizing revenues under current contracts or receiving additional orders that we anticipate we will receive.
 The DoD could also seek to reprogram certain funds originally planned for the purchase of vehicles we manufacture under the current defense budget allocations.
-The U.S. Army has identified its top modernization and readiness priorities and has re-programmed funds away from the JLTV program to support its modernization and readiness priorities and may re-program additional funds in the future.